 It won’t be long before we are switching our thermostats to deliver us warmer air and make our homes nice and cozy during the winter.
 And warmer air can result in drier air that can influence our overall health.
-You may have never contemplated monitoring humidity levels in your house, or maybe you’re trying to find just the right balance.
+You may have never contemplated monitoring humidity levels in your house, or maybe you’re trying to find just the perfect balance.
 We’ve talked about the benefits of a whole-home humidifier from lowering the chances of getting sick to helping with your skin.
-But how do you know which system is the best for your house?
+But how do you know which system is the best for you?

 There are a couple items you’ll need to consider when purchasing a whole-home humidifier.

 - Size—The size and capacity of a humidifier is based on gallons per day of operation.
 One way to determine what size you need is to take your total floor area and multiply it by the height of the ceiling.
 This will help determine how many gallons per hour is necessary and be a guide as you review your options.